uchicago-cs/chiwebsite/chirc/testing.rst

     valgrind ./chirc -o foobar -p 7776

-Next, you will use the ``--chirc-external-port PORT`` option to instruct py.test to use the server you're running with a debugger::
+Next, you will use the ``--chirc-external-port PORT`` option to instruct pytest to use the server you're running with a debugger::

-    py.test ../tests/ --chirc-external-port 7776 -k test_connect_both_messages_at_once
+    pytest ../tests/ --chirc-external-port 7776 -k test_connect_both_messages_at_once

 Take into account that the ``--chirc-external-port`` only makes sense when running a single test, so you will also have to use the ``-k`` option to specify what test to run.